What to do with a broken phone to keep your data safe

 Can I protect the data on my broken phone?

 We try to make sure everyone knows the things they can do to make sure they know how to keep their personal data safe on an Android phone.
-What you do with the information is up to you, exactly as it should be.
-Only you know how valuable you think your personal information is.
+What you do with the information is up to you, which is how it should be because only you know how valuable you think your personal information is.

-Sometimes that goes to the extreme.
-Steve, a regular Android Central reader, has an awesome question: What to do with a broken phone to keep your data private?
+But not every answer is simple.
+A question I hear a lot: What to do when your phone turns on, but the screen is broken?
+There is a lot of personal information in there!

-It's not what you might think — Steve dropped and busted his no-warranty unlocked Xperia Z3 and shattered the screen.
-During the process of tearing it open (often a difficult thing) other parts were damaged and Steve gave in and bought a new phone.
-But he has a phone in a box that worked without a display before he took it apart, along with the parts needed to fix it.
-That's not garbage and plenty of people would happily put it back together and have a new-to-them phone.
-The problem is the storage on the phone is filled with his personal stuff.
+It happens more than you think.
+A phone is dropped or sat on or roughed up somehow and the screen breaks.
+Everything else works; the phone boots up and you can connect it to a computer.
+Or someone else can connect it to a computer.
+What do you do about all the data still inside since you can't erase it?

 Sometimes broken is temporary and a new part or two is all that's needed.